Aline Zeler

 Aline Zeler (born 2 June 1983) is a Belgian footballer who plays as a striker for KRC Genk in Belgian Women's Super League.

 Career

 From 2018 to 2020 Zeler played for PSV of the Women's Eredivisie.
 She previously played for Belgian First Division clubs RSC Anderlecht and Sint-Truiden.
 She was the season's top scorer in 2010 and 2011.

-She was a member of the Belgian national team from 2005.
+Zeler was a member of the Belgian national team from 2005.
 She is the record player of the Belgian national team with 111 matches.